Chantenay Carrots

 What are the health benefits of Chantenay carrots?

-Chantenay carrots are high in vitamins A and C, fiber, and antioxidants, which support eye health, boost the immune system, and promote digestive health.
+Chantenay carrots are high in beta-carotene, fiber, and antioxidants, which support eye health, digestion, and overall wellness.

 How should I store Chantenay carrots?

-Store Chantenay carrots in the refrigerator in a perforated plastic bag to maintain freshness for up to two weeks.
+Store them in the refrigerator in a perforated plastic bag to maintain freshness for up to two weeks.

 Can I eat Chantenay carrots raw?

-Yes, Chantenay carrots can be eaten raw and are often enjoyed in salads or as snacks.
+Yes, they can be eaten raw and are delicious in salads or as snacks.

 Are Chantenay carrots sweeter than regular carrots?

-Yes, Chantenay carrots are known for their sweeter flavor due to their higher sugar content.
+Yes, Chantenay carrots tend to have a sweeter flavor due to their higher sugar content.

 How do I prepare Chantenay carrots for cooking?